 Guiding Good Choices

-Prime for Life for Youth is a substance use prevention program provided in partnership with the Salt Lake City School District.
-Students grades 7 through 12 and their parents/caregivers participate in four 2-hour classes that explore the perception of risk of substances, the progression of addiction, and how to make personal changes.
-Enrollment is open to all Salt Lake City School District students in 7th through 12th grades and their parents.
-Please contact the Salt Lake City School District Student Services Department to register.
+A substance use prevention program provided in partnership with the Salt Lake City School District.
+Students grades 7 through 12 and their parents/caregivers participate in four 2-hour classes exploring the risks of substances, the progression of addiction, and how to make personal changes.
+Enrollment is by referral.

-- For inquiries please contact Denali Hale, Interim Program Director
+- For inquiries please contact Denali Hale, Program Director

 - Phone: 801.364.0744 ext.
 722